 My boys don’t like Macaroni and Cheese either!
 Seriously, if I didn’t have the scar to prove it, I’d swear they’re not mine!

-So what to you make with Cinnamon and Raisin Peanut Butter?
-Like, a 1,000 different things, duh.
+So what do you make with Cinnamon and Raisin Peanut Butter?
+Like, 1,000 different things, duh.
 My problem was narrowing it down not, not having any inspiration!

 - 1 cup sugar

 - 1/2 cup vegetable oil

 - 1/2 cup peanut butter I used Peanut Butter & Co Cinnamon Peanut Butter

 - 1/2 teaspoon salt

 - Spray a 9x5.5 inch loaf pan with non-stick spray.

 - In the bowl of an electric mixer combine oil, peanut butter and sugar.
 Cream until smooth.